javascript-tutorial/id.javascript.info/1-js/04-object-basics/04-object-methods/article.md

   sayHi() {
 *!*
-    // "this" is the "current object"
+    // "this" adalah "objek yang sekarang"
     alert(this.name);
 */!*
   }